massbitprotocol/massbitprotocol/README.md

 - SSD or HDD: 200 GB

 Running with local BSC/Ethereum/Solana node
+- The node needs to be Full Archival Node
 - Use the hardware recommendation from https://docs.solana.com/running-validator/validator-reqs

 ## How to start